WesH0use/AWS_Developer_Notes/Development.md

 If you accept traffic from the internet, then you also must establish a route through an internet gateway.
 If you accept traffic over VPN or AWS Direct Connect, then you must establish a route through a virtual private gateway.

+# Kinesis Data Streams

+Amazon Kinesis Data Streams is useful for rapidly moving data off data producers and then continuously processing the data, be it to transform the data before emitting to a data store, run real-time metrics and analytics, or derive more complex data streams for further processing.
+Kinesis data streams can continuously capture gigabytes of data per second from hundreds of thousands of sources such as website clickstreams, database event streams, financial transactions, social media feeds, IT logs, and location-tracking events.